Laviza-falaknaz/WarrantyWatch/API_DOCUMENTATION.md

 **Response**: 204 No Content

 ### Bulk Upload Replacements
-**For Azure Data Factory Integration** - Upsert multiple replacement records in a single transaction.
+**For Azure Data Factory Integration** - Replace all replacements with new data in a single transaction.

 **Endpoint**: `POST /api/replacements/bulk`